ztz1989/software-switches/quick_start.md

 # Getting started

-Our script are organized as follows:
-In order to start one experiment, it is sufficient to cd into the directory of the considered software switch and follow the instructions.
-We recommend to start with instructions of [OVS-DPDK](https://github.com/ztz1989/software-switches/tree/artifacts/ovs-dpdk), as some repeated details of the measurement tools are omitted for other switches, for the sake of conciseness.

 Considering the fact that our experiments require DPDK-compatible physical NICs to reproduce p2p, p2v, and loopback scenario, we thus recommend the reviewers to begin with v2v scenario that is less hardware dependent.

 ## Install DPDK